Bus Topology

 This key facts covers Bus Topology within Network Topologies for GCSE Computer Science.
-Revise Network Topologies in Networks for GCSE Computer Science with 15 exam-style questions and 18 flashcards.
-This topic appears regularly enough that it should still be part of a steady revision cycle.
-It is section 5 of 11 in this topic.
+Revise Network Topologies in 3.5 Fundamentals of Computer Networks for GCSE Computer Science with 16 exam-style questions and 18 flashcards.
+This is a high-frequency topic, so it is worth revising until the explanation feels precise and repeatable.
+It is section 5 of 12 in this topic.
 Use this key facts to connect the idea to the wider topic before moving on to questions and flashcards.

 Topic position